d-krupke/cpsat-primer/README.md

 Another strategy may be to use `CHOOSE_LOWEST_MIN` to always select the vertex that has the lowest color available.
-Whether this will actually help, has to be evaluated: CP-SAT will probably notice by itself, which vertices are the critical ones after some conflicts.
+Whether this will actually help, has to be evaluated: CP-SAT will probably notice by itself which vertices are the critical ones after some conflicts.

 ---